Education

 What is the Right to Manage?

 The Right to Manage (RTM) is a statutory right in England and Wales that allows qualifying leaseholders to take over the management of their building from the landlord or managing agent — without buying the freehold.
+If you want a quick sense of whether your building might be in scope, try the eligibility checker first — it only takes a few minutes.

 What it means in practice

 If you exercise RTM, responsibility for services such as maintenance, insurance and day-to-day running of the building can transfer to an RTM company formed by leaseholders.
 Ownership of the freehold does not change; this is about who runs the building, not who owns the land beneath it.
+It helps to separate a frustrating agent from a frustrating structure: sometimes the person is fine, but the setup still leaves leaseholders short of real control.
+Terms like “claim notice” crop up quickly — use our glossary if anything sounds unfamiliar.

 Legal basis